 Extrusions in the float hull are formed from 6061-T6 or 6061-T4 aluminum alloy.
+Alternative raw materials are subject to Wipaire approval.
 See individual repair figures in this section (Section 5.0) for materials used in each repair.
 Pieces of extrusions may be purchased from Wipaire in full or desired lengths.
 Internal splice pieces for repairs may be purchased from Wipaire or fabricated per the figures in this section.